avariqfr30/WADS-FP-BRAD/README.md

 Check out our live website application on https://brad25023.firebaseapp.com/ :DD

 Made by :
-- Avariq Fazlur Rahman (2502043002) - L4BC :  Frontend Designer and Creation
+- Avariq Fazlur Rahman (2502043002) - L4BC :  Frontend Engineer

 - Bayu Hartho (2502013731) - L4BC : Frontend Visual Supervisor and Design

-- Bernard Choa (2502022414) - L4BC : Backend Design and Implementation
+- Bernard Choa (2502022414) - L4BC : Backend Engineer and Implementation

 # How to use BRAD :
 - Sign up by providing username, email, and password